jwill/flutter-analysis/README.md

 The default is to always read from CSV files for portability and query speed.
 In addition to the CSVs, all the data is stored in its most raw form as a MapDB database.
 MapDB collections can be used like normal Java Collections but back their data to disk.

+## The Data
+The projects were a sample from those listed on [https://github.com/tortuvshin/open-source-flutter-apps](https://github.com/tortuvshin/open-source-flutter-apps).

+The exact projects are listed in this file in the form of username, projectID: https://github.com/jwill/flutter-analysis/blob/master/repoList.csv

+There are also a few of the Flutter team's samples, those are [here](https://github.com/jwill/flutter-analysis/tree/master/files-to-process).

 ## Example Queries

 ```getSubDataFrame(dataFrame, idName)``` returns a DataFrame consisting of rows with that Widget id.